-At Lawtons we have a dedicated division of solicitors who have the specialist technical knowledge and understanding of every aspect and requirement of UK fire safety regulations.
+At Lawtons we have a dedicated number of solicitors who have the specialist technical knowledge and understanding of every aspect and requirement of UK fire safety regulations.
 We are able to ensure you are fully compliant with every aspect of the governing law.

 With this in mind, if you are faced with an investigation or prosecution with regards to fire safety law, it is imperative to have the support of a dedicated fire safety lawyer, who has a full understanding of the implications and requirements of fire safety law.

-The Fire Authority has imposed a number of responsibilities for anyone who owns a property and has a duty of care for others – whether it be a workplace or landlord – who will be accountable to the law if any obligations are broken.
+The fire authority has imposed a number of responsibilities for anyone who owns a property and has a duty of care for others – whether it be a workplace or landlord – who will be accountable to the law if any obligations are broken.